 Drawing Together Past

-Get creative in the company of friends (or make new ones!) during this free, drop-in figure drawing session featuring live music and dance by Veronica Robles, Mariachi singer, musician, and Latin American folkloric dancer and choreographer who has become a trailblazing cultural icon for Latinos in Boston.
+Get creative in the company of friends (or make new ones!) during this free, drop-in figure drawing session featuring live music by Albino Mbie, an award winning musician, guitarist, singer, composer, and sound and mixing engineer born in Maputo, Mozambique.
 All are welcome and drawing materials will be provided.
 Basic drawing instruction will be offered for those interested.